 What is it?

-The beating heart of PadoVarts Center, PadovArts Academy is a performance-based international training center born from the collaboration between The School for Theatre Creators based in Chicago and Barabao Teatro, a professional touring company based in Padova.
+The beating heart of PadoVarts Center, PadovArts Academy is a performance-based international training center born from the collaboration between The School for Theatre Creators by Paola Coletto based in Los Angeles and Barabao Teatro, a professional touring company based in Padova.

 At the Academy, play and exploration are combined with a rigorous physical program with the body and gesture placed at the centre of the creative process.